-An analogy might be HTTP: the Hypertext Transfer Protocol used for websites.
+It may help to think of ERC20 as similar to HTTP, the Hypertext Transfer Protocol used for websites.
 HTTP defines how messages on the internet are formatted and transmitted, and how servers and browsers should react in response to various commands.

-In a similar manner, ERC20 specifies the essential features that Ethereum-based tokens should have and how they should function.
+Similarly, ERC20 specifies the essential features that Ethereum-based tokens should have and how they should function.
 Tokens that don’t comply cannot be issued, traded, or listed on exchanges.